cspray/marked-logs/README.md

 // record 2: "Removing widget with id 1234", ['id' => '1234', 'marker' => ['Acme\MarkedLogsDemo\RestfulApiMarker']]
 ```

-Now you can see all the logs for interacting with the RESTful API by searching for the provided Marker in your logs aggregator!
+Now you can see all the logs for interacting with the RESTful API by searching for the provided Marker in your log aggregator!

-## Multiple Markers
+### Multiple Markers

 The `RestfulApiMarker` introduced above has proven useful and other endpoints besides widgets are starting to use it.
 This
 is beneficial if you want to know the overall picture of API use, but kind of noisy if you just care about Widgets.
 Multiple